 Since the 1800s, thousands of men and women have participated in the age-old tradition of railroading.
 Today, at the Pacific Southwest Railway Museum, we preserve the art of vintage railroading with our collection of historic railroad cars and locomotives.
 A dedicated team of volunteers labors each weekend to operate our excursion trains for the public.
 You, too, can become a member of the San Diego and Arizona Railway’s operating train crews and help preserve America’s railroad history.
-Come out to the Museum at Campo, CA for our annual hands-on Brakeman Class.
+Come out to the Museum at Campo, CA for our semi-annual hands-on Brakeman Class.
 At the Museum, we consider the term Brakeman to be gender-neutral – don’t let the term scare away any of our female railfans!

 This two-day, hands-on class is your introduction to railroading at the Pacific Southwest Railway Museum.
-Our knowledgeable instructor, Jim Baker, has been teaching the Museum’s brakemen the skills they need to begin the formal brakeman training process for over fifteen years.
+Our knowledgeable instructor, Stephen Hager, has several years of experience as brakeman, conductor, and locomotive engineer at the San Diego and Arizona Railway and is excited to teach you the skills you need to become brakeman.
 Class participants will meet at Campo on two Saturdays to learn railroading’s basic skills including coupling and uncoupling railroad cars, operating and testing of air brakes and air hoses, getting on and detraining from moving locomotives and railroad cars, and proper securement of railroad equipment.

 Completing the training process and becoming qualified to work without supervision is a time-consuming process and can be physically demanding at times.
 Brakeman trainees should expect to volunteer as a train crew member at least once a month to hone their skills and remain familiar with their job.
 All of these things should be taken into consideration before enrolling in the Brakeman Class.